5th Cavalry Regiment: 1st and 2nd Battalions

 On 13 February 1967, 5th Cavalry Regiment elements took part in Operation Pershing, the longest operation of the 1st Cavalry Division.
 It ended on 21 January 1968, and resulted in the capture of 2,400 prisoners, 1,500 individual and 137 crew weapons from the enemy, as well as inflicting 5,401 casualties.

 On 30 January 1968, the PAVN/VC launched the Tet Offensive during the Vietnamese New Year's celebrations.
 Near Quảng Trị, Army of the Republic of Vietnam (ARVN) troops were surrounded by VC, and 1-5 Cavalry and 1-12 Cavalry were airlifted to Thon An Thai Valley to the east.
-These cavalrymen broke the enemy siege and for ten days, the troopers would hound the retreating communists.
+These cavalrymen broke the enemy siege, and for ten days the troopers would hound the retreating communists.
 Following their participation in Operation Pegasus, the relief of Khe Sanh Combat Base, the 2nd Brigade remained in the Khe Sanh area.
-From 9-16 May the 2nd Brigade conducted Operation Concordia Square/Lam Son 224 in the Leatherneck Square area of eastern Quảng Trị Province under the operation control of the 3rd Marine Division, resulting in 349 PAVN and 28 U.S. killed.
+From 9 to 16 May, the 2nd Brigade conducted Operation Concordia Square/Lam Son 224 in the Leatherneck Square area of eastern Quảng Trị Province under the operation control of the 3rd Marine Division, resulting in 349 PAVN and 28 U.S. killed.

 After Phase II of the Tet Offensive ended in PAVN/VC defeat, US troops launched Operation Jeb Stuart III.
-3-5 (Armored) Cavalry was assigned to the 9th Infantry Division and attacked the village of Binh An after they discovered the entire PAVN K-14 Battalion, 814th Regiment was located there.
+3-5 Cavalry, assigned to the 9th Infantry Division, attacked the village of Binh An after they discovered the entire PAVN K-14 Battalion, 814th Regiment was located there.
 A, B, and C Troops of 3-5 Cavalry assaulted the village from the ground with armor support, while D Co, 1-5, and C Co, 2-5 were airlifted to a nearby LZ and closed in on the village.
-A final assault was made on the enemy on the morning of 28 June, and at battle's end, the PAVN lost 233 men with 44 captured, while only three 5th Cavalrymen were casualties.
+A final assault was made on the enemy on the morning of 28 June.
+PAVN casualties were reported as 233 men killed with 44 captured, while only three 5th Cavalrymen were casualties.